maaxkimm/codechat/README.md

 # CodeChat

 A real-time chat application & game inspired by the popular quarantine game Story Chat, where players send lines of code one by one at a time, creating a snippet of optionally functioning code together!
+Unlimited players :D

 # Tools